timmytaliban/arma3-island-life/readme.md

 - Police must explain all charges and reasons for arrest before jailing someone.

 ### Crime Scenes and Police Raids
-- Crime Scenes may be declared by the Police.
-These will show up as blue coloured zones on the map.
-It serves as official notice to civilians to leave and avoid the area.
-It is not justification for killing on sight.
+Police may declare crime scenes or police raids using the in-game systems.

+- The Police my declare an area a crime scene if there is an ongoing situation or investigation and need to order civilians to leave or avoid an area.
+These are managed by using the in-game system.
-- Civilians found in the crime scene, or who routinely interfere with the investigation, may be fined/detained/jailed as appropriately.
+- Civilians found in the area of a crime scene may be questionned or detained as long as there is proper reason.
-- A Police Raid a time-sensitive, targetted law enforcement operation, such as executing a search warrant or arresting a wanted fugitive.
+- Civilians obstructing an ongoing crime scene or investigation may be fined or jailed as appropriate.
-- Police require a specific target or goal, and justification for announcing a raid.
-Raiding for fun or erroneous reasons are not permitted.
+- The Police may declare a raid in an area if there is a proper justification to perform such a time-sensitive or high-risk operation.
+Proper justification includes a specific objective or target.
+Raiding for fun or routine operations is not permitted.
 - Police may search and detain any players found within the scope of the raid.

 ### Martial Law